 This is a carousel with zoom.
 Use the thumbnails to navigate, or jump to a slide.
 Use the zoom button to zoom into a image.

 Stylish, round-tasting vermentino from a tiny appellation in northern Corsica.
-Citrus, fresh peel and herb flavours abound and it is perfect with seafood.
+Fresh citrus peel and herb flavours abound and this is perfect with all kinds of seafood.

 - White Wine